A Beginner's Guide To Wilderness and Backcountry Hiking Prep

-Backcountry hiking means spending at least one night in the wilderness, usually at a designated backcountry campsite or trail shelter far from the nearest road.
-If you're ready to graduate from day-hikes to overnight backpacking trips, do the necessary preparation before leaving the crowds behind and heading deep into the backcountry.
+Going out for a hike can mean just a few hours outside or a multi-day adventure.
+If you’re ready to graduate from day-hikes to overnight backpacking trips, make sure to prepare before leaving the crowds behind and heading deep into the wilderness and backcountry.

-When you head off into the wilderness without a plan, anything can happen, and not all of it good.
+When you head off into the wilderness or backcountry without a plan, anything can happen, and not all of it good.
 Doing your homework can save you from life-threatening situations, especially for novices.

-- Request a permit (check the park’s page on nps.gov to see if the park you’ll be visiting requires one).
+- Request the proper permit.
+Check the park’s page on nps.gov to see if the park requires one.

-- Obtain a detailed map of any trails you plan to hike.
+- Obtain detailed maps of trails you plan to hike.
 Locate campsites and water sources on the map and plan accordingly.
 Expect to cover 5 to 10 miles a day, depending on the terrain.

-- Download GPS and compass to your phone.
+- Download GPS and compass apps to your phone.
 Don't forget to pack a battery-operated phone charger.

-- Before you leave the trailhead, make sure somebody back in civilization knows where you're headed and how long you'll be gone.
+- Before you leave the trailhead, make sure somebody back at home knows where you're headed and how long you'll be gone.

 Packing your pack

 Bring everything you need and nothing you don't.
-With the lightweight packs available nowadays, you can usually squeeze all essential backcountry camping gear into a pack weighing 40 pounds or less.
+With a lightweight pack, you can usually squeeze all essential backpacking gear into a pack weighing 40 pounds or less.
 Put the heaviest items in the center for balance, and add lightweight items around them.
-Place items you need to access frequently (like food, water, and maps) where you can get at them easily.
+Place items you need to access frequently (like water, food, and maps) where you can get at them easily.

 Layering is key as weather can change quickly and dramatically depending on your location and the time of year.
 Consider packing the following: